bendmorris/beaver/README.md

 To install, navigate to the source directory and run "python setup.py install".

 Currently, Beaver is an interpreted superset of the Turtle RDF serialization format.
 Therefore, any valid Turtle file is also valid Beaver code.
-RDF/XML can also be loaded using the @load command.
+RDF/XML can also be loaded using the @load command (requires librdf, the Redland RDF library's Python bindings: http://librdf.org/docs/python.html).

 Examples of Beaver commands: